cs3org/OCM-API/IETF-RFC.md

     `resourceTypes[0].protocols.webdav` value is the
     `<sender-ocm-path>` to be used in step 3.
-2. If `code` is not empty, the receiver SHOULD make a signed POST request to the `/token` path inside the Sending Server's OCM API, to exchange the code for a short-lived bearer token, and then use that bearer token to access the Resource.
+2. If `code` is not empty, the receiver SHOULD make a signed POST request to the path in the Sending Server’s tokenEndPoint, to exchange the code for a short-lived bearer token, and then use that bearer token to access the Resource (See the [Code Flow](
+    #code-flow) section).
 3. If `protocol.name` = `webdav`, the receiver SHOULD inspect the `protocol.options` property.
 If it contains a `sharedSecret`, as in the [legacy example](